mdevaluate/mdevaluate/doc/contribution.rst

 The documentation is generated with a third party tools named `Sphinx <http://www.sphinx-doc.org/en/stable/>`_.
-The contents of the documentation are based on the source code (for the reference guide) and additional documents, written in the markup language *reStructuredText* (rst).
+The contents of the documentation are based on the source code (for the reference guide) and documents written in the markup language *reStructuredText* (rst).
 The source of every page can be viewed in the browser through the *View page source* link in the upper right of the page.
 The name of the rst files can also be derived from the page URL.
 The rst files are placed in the ``doc`` directory of the repository.